Harald-U/knative-on-minikube/workshop/2-InstallKnative.md

 Installation of Knative is covered in the [Knative Administartion guide](https://knative.dev/docs/admin/install/serving/install-serving-with-yaml/).
 We will install Knative Serving in this section using Kourier as networking layer.

+**Important:** Check the output of every command that you executed for errors!
+Do not blindly run command after command.

 ### Installing the Serving component

 1. Install the Knative Serving Custom Resource Definitions (aka CRDs):